Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 We found that the Turkish seem to prefer the legends over the historical record.

-Visiting the legendary tower is not cheap, but it is a unique, one-of-a-kind experience to be had in this legendary city.
+Visiting the legendary tower is not cheap, but it is a unique, one-of-a-kind experience and one of our favorite things to do in Istanbul with kids.

 Keep in mind that sunset and weekends get busy, so plan accordingly.